wcxf/wcxf.github.io/index.md

 ---

 Finding physics beyond the Standard Model is one of the main goals of particle physics.
 Effective field theories are a powerful tool to seperate physics at vastly different energy scales, such as new physics at the multi-TeV scale, weak interactions at the electroweak scale, and strong interactions at the hadronic scale.
 New physics effects are described at low energies by local, non-renormalizable operators.
-The coupling strenghts of these operators – the Wilson coefficients – parametrize the new physics effects in precision measurements.
+The coupling strengths of these operators – the Wilson coefficients – parametrize the new physics effects in precision measurements.

 WCxf is a data exchange format to interface different tools in particle physics that deal with Wilson coefficients beyond the Standard Model.
 The format is defined in this write-up: